ShubhadeepSadhukhan1993/fastSF/README.md

 #### `program: Number_of_OpenMP_processors`

 Enter the number of OpenMP processors.
+Only integer values will be accepted.

 #### `grid: Nx, Ny, Nz`

 The number of points along *x*, *y*, and *z* direction respectively of the  grid.
 Valid for both the vector and scalar fields.
 For two dimensional fields you need to provide `Nx` and `Nz`.

+Only integer values will be accepted.

 #### `domain_dimension: Lx, Ly, Lz`